-You can bet your bottom dollar that no matter how many times or even the day of the week you load up the sales pitch in your browser, the product will ALWAYS be accessible to buy.
+You can bet your bottom dollar that no matter how many times you load up the sales pitch, the product will ALWAYS be accessible to buy.

 Well, unless the creator actually pulls it down (due to honest reviews like THIS calling out ‘CS’).
 Then it’s a different story lol.

 And then there are some “millionaire status” guys n’ gals who joined ‘CS’ in April 2018 and are raking in $100K per month.

 Well, considering ‘CS’ wasn’t launched until 2019 (at the time of writing this post).

 The peeps have no surnames, and there’s ZERO evidence to back up their 6-figure claims, makes their stories totally fabricated.

 In fact, I reckon the pics are bought from a stock photo site or stolen from somewhere on the web.